Extend ServeMux to register method handler

 }

-Let’s try to reproduce that behavior with http.ServeMux
+Let’s try to reproduce that behavior with http.ServeMux to extend it a little bit!

 You can find the github for this article here: https://github.com/audrenbdb/router